referrerpolicy=no-referrer-when-downgrade

 Note that while we drew an analogy between smart contracts and runtimes in the above, there are fundamental differences between the two, explained in crate::reference_docs::runtime_vs_smart_contract.

-The rest of the system that is NOT the state transition function is called the node, and is a normal binary that is compiled from Rust to different hardware targets.
+The rest of the system that is NOT the state transition function is called the Node, and is a normal binary that is compiled from Rust to different hardware targets.

-This design enables all Substrate-based chains to be fork-less-ly upgradeable, because the Runtime can be updates on the fly, within the execution of a block, and the node is (for the most part) oblivious to the change that is happening.
+This design enables all Substrate-based chains to be fork-less-ly upgradeable, because the Runtime can be updated on the fly, within the execution of a block, and the node is (for the most part) oblivious to the change that is happening.

 Therefore, the high-level architecture of a any Substrate-based chain can be demonstrated as follows: